-"We're partnered with over three hundred brands," said Jason Ross, founder of JackThreads, a men's fashion flash sale site.
-“We move a large volume of merchandise, [and] we’re a trusted outlet in the fashion industry.
-That’s why we’re able to negotiate such great prices and pass that on to our members in the form of great savings."
+"We're partnered with over 300 brands," said Jason Ross, founder of JackThreads, a site that sells discounted men's fashion.
+"We're able to negotiate great prices and pass that on to our members in the form of great savings."

 Shoshanah Posner, of jewelry flash-sale site Shadora.com, noted that one key advantage of daily-deal sites is that many traditional retail operating costs don't exist.
 Not only are inventory costs low, but they also avoid the costs of having a physical location (like any e-commerce business) and inventory storage space.